 - Belgium is known for outstanding beer and chocolate and Bruges offers a great selection of places to enjoy both.
 To taste some of Bruges best beers, we plan to visit De Halve Maan Brewery.
 Located right in the center, they have been making excellent beer in Bruges for centuries.
 Tops on our list for chocolates are Dumon, Pralinette, and The Chocolate Line.
 They all produce exquisitely handcrafted chocolates on site.

-Here are a few more suggestions care of the Bruges Tourism Board:
+Here’s a few more suggestions care of the Bruges Tourism Board:

-- Shopping, festivals, and much more- Here is a summary of Winter events happening in Bruges
+- Shopping, festivals, and much more- Here is a summary of Winter events happening in Bruges.

 Prague, Czech Republic